What's the Deal with Edibles?

 “Not until [the edible] reaches your gastrointestinal tract (intestines) will the majority of THC actually start absorbing into your bloodstream.”

 The 11-hydroxy-THC will bind to the endocannabinoid system throughout your body.
 This is the point when you’ll probably start to notice the effects of the edible you consumed.
 This lengthy process can be circumvented by taking edibles that can be absorbed sublingually, which bypasses the GI and decreases your wait time.
+This does not however, get around urine tests or other drug tests.

 Slow and Steady